 You may recognize this feeling.
-It is the magic of the old Welcome Diner, which has moved two blocks south from its old Garfield location.
+It is the dark magic of the old Welcome Diner, which has moved two blocks south from its old Garfield location.
 There was a magnetism to the eatery, an aura that was part setting (antique diner), part lawn (strewn with mismatched seating), part Babcock’s food (southern comfort with top-shelf ingredients).
 There was a peerless gritty charm.

 Without the antique diner, how could the new place possibly replicate the old magic?
 How could the fancy new entrees?
 Sure, a sip of that juicy hurricane would zap the mind the right way, but what about the rest?

 Inside, a bar curls around a full open kitchen.
 If you are wise and your party is three or fewer, you will sit here.
 The bar stools are lean.
 Elbows press on the counter.
 A willowy waitress may flit over and call you “dude” or say “that’s chill” and sit on the empty barstool beside yours as she discourses on the heat of the gumbo and pens your order.

 Sitting, talking, observing, you wait for starters.